Q. What is a tenancy agreement?

 Q. Who controls my rent payments and who sets them up?

 A. It is a Tenant's responsibility to set up a standing order mandate.
-When you move into the property you will be given a mandate to complete with your own bank details and hand to your bank in plenty of time for the next rent due date.
+When they move into the property they will be given a mandate with your bank details on (or our bank details if it is a managed property), and they must complete this and send to their bank in plenty of time for the next rent due date.

 Q. What happens after the end of the initial fixed term tenancy?

 A. Sewell & Gardner will write to you and your tenant approximately two months before the end of your tenancy and will include a form asking if you have been happy with the tenants and whether you wish to offer a further term at the property.
 If both parties decide to continue with the tenancy a new fixed term tenancy will be organised and sent out for everybody's signature.
 Please remember that a tenancy does not come into force until all parties have signed and the contracts are dated and any fees are paid.